 And if you prefer a savory tart, give this easy gluten free asparagus goat cheese tart a try!

-- Gluten free flour blend - I tested this recipe with Bob's Red Mill 1 to 1 GF Blend.
-That doesn't mean others will not work, I just have not tested other flours.
+- Gluten Free Flour Blend - I tested this recipe with Bob's Red Mill 1 to 1 GF Blend.
+That doesn't mean others will not work; I have not tested other flours.

-Step 1: To make the gluten free crust, I mix all of the dry ingredients together.
-I then add the butter and cut it into the flour with a pastry blender.
+Step 1: To make the gluten free crust, mix all of the dry ingredients together in a large

-Step 2: Add the eggs and water and the dough should look like this photo above.
+Step 2: Add the eggs and water to the dough and mix.
+Your dough should look like this photo above.

-Step 3: Press the gluten free dough into the tart pan.
+Step 3: Spray non-stick oil on the tart pan.
+Press the gluten free dough into the tart pan.
 It is important to press it into each curve of the pan's edging.
 Pre-bake the crust separately for 10 minutes.

 Step 5: Pour the lemon mixture into the crust.
-Bake your tart for an additional 20 minutes at 350º F. (Pre-baking is important so that your tart crust crisps.)
+Bake your gf lemon tart for an additional 20 minutes at 350º F. (Pre-baking is important so that your tart crust crisps.)

 Expert Tips and Recipe FAQ: